krzysztof-cloud/Azure-Honeynet-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:<br>

-Start Time 2023-06-30 15:37
+Start Time 2023-06-30 15:37<br>
-Stop Time	2023-07-01 15:57
+Stop Time	2023-07-01 15:57<br>

 | Metric                   | Count
 | ------------------------ | -----